Dodgers vs. Brewers Player Props Betting Odds

 Adames Stats

-- Adames has 30 hits with four doubles, seven home runs, 19 walks and 23 RBI.
-He's also stolen two bases.
+- Willy Adames has put up 30 hits with four doubles, seven home runs and 19 walks.
+He has driven in 23 runs with two stolen bases.

 Adames Recent Games